Scarabaeus1031/NEXAH/APPLICATIONS/demos/lorenz_demo/README.md

     python run_demo.py

+⏱ Runtime: ~10–15 minutes depending on your machine
+Progress is shown step-by-step.

 ---

 ## 🔬 What this demo generates

-The pipeline produces a sequence of structural views of chaos:
+The pipeline produces a sequence of structural layers:

 - 3D attractor geometry
 - Lyapunov instability field